Driving to neutralPublished on 7th July 2019

 The North Australian Pastoral Company (NAPCo) has launched the “Australia’s first certified carbon-neutral beef”.
 Five Founders is the first branded beef product for NAPCo and has been given carbon neutral accreditation based on Australian Government criteria.

 NAPCo was founded in 1877 and manages around 200,000 cattle across Queensland and the Northern Territory.
-When deciding to sell its own meat cuts, market research indicated people wanted quality product that is also sustainable.
+When deciding to sell its own meat cuts, market research indicated people wanted quality product that is also sustainable; carbon-neutral beef.
 It began a 12-month accreditation process as part of its journey to provide consumers with a unique beef product that builds on NAPCo’s animal welfare and environmental credentials.

 Sound too good to be true?
 It sort of is.
 NAPCo engaged Pangolin and Integrity Ag Consultants to calculate the herd carbon footprint through a hybrid lifecycle assessment (LCA), which was then combined with estimated of energy-related emissions from the properties and feedlot.
 Genetic improvements that allow cattle to be processed at a younger age and therefore emit less methane reduced the carbon footprint and different feed and additives are being trialed to further reduce emissions.